stampit-org/stampit/docs/API.md

 ### stamp.deepProps() and stamp.deepProperties()

 Take n objects and deep merge them safely to the properties.
 Creates new stamp.
-Note: the merge algorithm will not change any existing `refs` data of a resulting object instance.
+Note: the merge algorithm will not change any existing `props` data of a resulting object instance.
 * `@return {Object} stamp` The new stamp based on the original `this` stamp.